Treating Substance Use and PTSD

 Research suggests that approximately 72% of women and 57% of men experience another mental health problem in addition to their substance use.
 Data shows that for women major depression is often primary to the substance use disorder.
 Interestingly, this is the opposite finding compared to men, where depression is often a result of the primary substance use disorder diagnosis (Zilberman, Tavares, Blume, & el-Guebaly, 2003).

-Dual Diagnosis Treatment
+Treating Substance Use and PTSD with Dual Diagnosis Treatment

 This data points to the necessity and importance of comprehensive, dual diagnosis treatment when searching for substance abuse treatment.
 It is not enough to treat the substance use disorder in isolation.

 In particular, I want to highlight PTSD and substance use disorder comorbidity.
 Many clinicians may think that treating PTSD while in substance abuse treatment is premature and dangerous for recovery.
-Although clinical judgment and discernment is definitely needed in these complicated situations, research has shown that working through PTSD and substance use disorders simultaneously is effective (Schumm & Gore, 2016).
+Although clinical judgment and discernment are definitely needed in these complicated situations, research has shown that working through PTSD and substance use disorders simultaneously is effective (Schumm & Gore, 2016).
 Furthermore, specific treatments have been developed to deal with this issue, including COPE (ironic, right?).

 What is COPE?